hellowac/mapnik-wiki-zh-cn/GettingStartedInXML.md

 1) An XML configuration that exactly matches the map output from the pure python example in [GettingStarted The Getting Started Tutorial 1].
  * This is intended to help new users see the common usage of Mapnik style and rule parameters.
  * Note: These samples are intentionally sparse and do not take full advantage of Mapnik capabilities.
-  * See the [source:trunk/demo/python/rundemo.py rundemo.py] script in the downloads for more advanced usage of python bindings.
+  * See the [rundemo.py](https://github.com/mapnik/mapnik/blob/master/demo/python/rundemo.py) script in the downloads for more advanced usage of python bindings.
-  * See the [source:trunk/tests/data/good_maps/osm-styles.xml OSM XML example] in the tests folder for more advanced usage of XML.
+  * See the [OSM XML example](https://github.com/mapnik/mapnik/blob/master/tests/data/good_maps/osm-styles.xml) in the tests folder for more advanced usage of XML.

 2) An XML configuration that uses a world borders dataset with population attributes to create a chloropleth map by population size.
  * This is intended to introduce the uses of rule filters and labeling in XML

-NOTE: the code for example 1, along with the code from [GettingStarted Tutorial 1] can be downloaded in a zip bundle from a link below.
+NOTE: the code for example 1, along with the code from [Getting Started Python Tutorial](GettingStartedInPython) can be downloaded in a zip bundle from a link below.
 These downloads contain relative paths to a data folder where you should place the world_borders.shp.

 ## Step 1